FACTBOX-Reaction to attacks in the Austrian capital, Vienna | Politics

 "The U.S. strongly condemns the terrorist attack in Vienna ... and stand in solidarity with the people of Austria.
 U.N.
 SECRETARY-GENERAL ANTONIO GUTERRES:

 "I’m following with grave concern the violent attacks of terror in Vienna, one of our UN HQ.
 I condemn these attacks in the strongest possible terms and reaffirm the UN's solidarity with the people and government of Austria."
+BRITISH PRIME MINISTER BORIS JOHNSON:

+"I am deeply shocked by the terrible attacks in Vienna tonight.
+The UK’s thoughts are with the people of Austria - we stand united with you against terror."
 INDIAN PRIME MINISTER NARENDRA MODI: